Shuqi-Ouyang/Botany563-classfiles/notebook-log.md

 如果想加图例：
 > legend("bottomleft", legend = my_tips, fill = my_colors, cex = 0.6, bg="white")

-### Running RAxML
+## RAxML Tree Inference

-03/13/2025 Attempt1
+03/13/2025
-Using RAxML-NG to run my data for three times, each time with different setting, using the last time's output.
+One sentence summary: using RAxML-NG to run my data for three times, each time with different setting, using the last time's output.

-Original Scripts:
+After multiple sequence alignment was completed for all 12 taxa in the family Dipterocarpaceae, a phylogenetic analysis was conducted using RAxML-NG under the maximum likelihood (ML) framework.

+To begin, the aligned sequences were exported in FASTA format and transferred into the WSL (Ubuntu) environment, specifically to the working directory ~/phylo-class/.
+Early attempts to run RAxML-NG using files stored in the Windows-mounted directory (/mnt/c/...) caused output files to be saved outside the working directory.
+This issue was resolved by transferring the FASTA file directly into the Linux-native path (/home/suki/...), ensuring cleaner file management and faster I/O performance.

+RAxML-NG was installed within a dedicated Conda environment.
+Initial tests were run on the complete aligned dataset using the GTR+G model:

+### Attempt 1
 (iqtree-env) suki@LAPTOP-5PMP3V9O:/mnt/c/Users/欧阳葭$ conda activate raxml-n g-env
 (raxml-ng-env) suki@LAPTOP-5PMP3V9O:/mnt/c/Users/欧阳葭$ raxml-ng --msa /home/suki/phylo-class/fixed_aligned_sequences.fasta \